Skip to content

 Improved Accuracy and Consistency

-AI makes sure the templates are uniform and libraries of approved clauses are used throughout.
-When internal policies or regulations change, AI-driven updates help to keep contracts compliant, misunderstanding, disputes, and post-signature issues at bay.
+AI ensures uniform templates and approved clause libraries are used throughout.
+When internal policies or regulations change, AI-driven updates keep contracts compliant and reduce the risk of misunderstandings, disputes, and post-signature issues.

-AI extracts critical metadata, such as obligations, renewals, payments, and SLAs, and puts that information into a centralized, searchable repository.
-At the portfolio level, AI surfaces trends in recurring risks or regularly negotiated clauses that enable smarter negotiations and more proactive governance.
+AI extracts critical metadata — obligations, renewals, payments, and SLAs — and organises it into a centralised, searchable repository.
+At the portfolio level, AI surfaces trends in recurring risks and regularly negotiated clauses, supporting smarter negotiations and more proactive governance.

 AI in Contract Negotiations

-AI-assisted negotiations offer benefits to the legal and business teams involved by recommending fallbacks on the basis of the corporate playbooks and outcomes already achieved.
-It minimizes back and forth, identifies potential responses, and also helps the negotiations remain on track and within approved channels to close deals faster without the possibility of increased risk.
+AI-assisted negotiations support legal and business teams by recommending fallbacks based on corporate playbooks and past outcomes.
+It reduces back and forth, anticipates counterparty responses, and keeps negotiations within approved channels — helping close deals faster without increasing risk.

-AI-driven platforms provide a source of truth for all contracts in a single system, so that legal and business professionals work from a common source all the time.
-AI-generated summaries help sales, procurement, or finance professionals quickly grasp contract-related risks and obligations, and there are no delays in communication related to contract changes or approvals.
+AI-driven platforms give legal and business professionals a single source of truth for all contracts.
+AI-generated summaries help sales, procurement, and finance teams quickly understand contract risks and obligations, reducing delays in communication around contract changes or approvals.

 Post-Signature Contract Management

-AI continues to increase value once agreements are executed, as it tracks commitments, renewals, SLAs, and dates of compliance.
-It is proactive, ensuring milestones are not forgotten, and the tracking of related documents, for example, MSAs to SOWs, ensures adherence is maintained during the lifecycle of operation.
+AI continues to add value after agreements are executed by tracking commitments, renewals, SLAs, and compliance dates.
+It ensures milestones are not missed, and the tracking of related documents — such as MSAs linked to SOWs — maintains adherence throughout the operational lifecycle.

 How Legistify Brings This to Life

-For instance, Dabur India uses Legistify to track more than 2,000 contracts in such a way that no renewals are ever missed and the contractional obligations are systematically tracked.
-This structured AI-driven approach helps the legal teams stay compliant with reducing risks, thus supporting business operations at scale without adding manual efforts or headcount.
+Dabur India uses Legistify to track more than 2,000 contracts, ensuring no renewals are missed and contractual obligations are monitored consistently.
+This AI-driven approach helps legal teams stay compliant, reduce risk, and support business operations at scale without adding manual effort or headcount.

 How AI Shifts the Role of Legal Teams